Expose experimental LLVM features for automatic differentiation and GPU offloading

 The "shiny future" we are working towards

-All three proposed features (batching, autodiff, offloading) can be combined and work nicely together.
-We have state-of-the-art libraries like faer to cover linear algebra, and we've started to see more and more libraries in other languages use Rust with these features as their backend.
+The purpose of this goal is to enable continued experimentation with the underlying LLVM functionality.
+The eventual goal of this experimentation is that all three proposed features (batching, autodiff, offloading) can be combined and work nicely together.
+The hope is that we will have state-of-the-art libraries like faer to cover linear algebra, and that we will start to see more and more libraries in other languages using Rust with these features as their backend.
 Cases which don't require interactive exploration will also become more popular in pure Rust.

 Design axioms